 On your way back to Christchurch, if you love paintings and want to see where one of New Zealand’s finest scenery painters does his work, stop at The Garage Gallery, in Kimbell, just before you get to Fairlie.
 It was literally a car repair shop and today is a gallery curated by Chris and Lulu Taylor who show (and sell) several local artists work including Nathanael Provis’ amazing river and mountain paintings.
 Oh if only I had a spare 5K!

-And that, my friends, is how I spent my five days last week in stunning Mackenzie Country!
+And that, my friends, is how I spent my five days driving around stunning Mackenzie Country!

 My visit was planned and sponsored by the great team at Christchurch & Canterbury Tourism.